SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 Twilight hugs back and sniffles.
 "Because I have a crush…"

 I can feel her tears landing on my back and I hug tighter.
-"Am I your cr—"

-Before I can finish my question, Twilight casts a teleport spell.
-We both let go of the hug as I get accustomed to our new location.
-We are in front of Twilight's house.

-I shake my head as Twilight opens her door, she walks inside before turning around the face me.

-Twilight's tears were streaming down her face as her voice cracked.
-"Pinkie, I need to be left alone, you are hereby banned from The Golden Oaks Library until further notice."
-She closed the door before I could say anything.
+As Twilight hugs tighter as well, I realize it's me.

+*I'm her best friend.*

+*I like baking.*

+*I'm an earth pony.*

+*I'm cute.*

+*I'm pink.*

+*I came over to help Twilight in the middle of her studying to ask me out.*

+The books were about me.

+*She thinks I'm kind.*

+*She thinks I'm honest.*

+*She thinks I'm generous.*

+*She thinks I'm loyal.*

+*I make her smile.*

+*She loves me.*

+The notes are about me too.

+As tears start to fall from my own eyes, I hug Twilight even tighter and try to whisper to her.

+"I love you."